sher1996/codeclinic.nl/ENVIRONMENT_SETUP.md

 1. **Test Environment Variables**: Visit `/api/test-env`
 2. **Test Email Service**: Visit `/api/test-resend`
+3. **Test Admin Email Notifications**: Visit `/api/test-admin-email`
-3. **Test Database**: The calendar booking will test the database connection
+4. **Test Database**: The calendar booking will test the database connection

+## Email Notifications

+The system sends two types of emails:

+1. **Customer Confirmation**: Sent to the customer when they book an appointment
+2. **Admin Notification**: Sent to the admin email when a new appointment is booked

+Both emails are sent automatically when someone reserves an appointment through the calendar.

 ## Troubleshooting